A Study of Backdoors in Instruction Fine-tuned Language Models: Defense for Post Fine-tuning Scenario

-Results of the DCF for the small and large FLAN-T5 models are given in Tables \ref{tab:downstream_clean_finetuning_small} and \ref{tab:downstream_clean_finetuning_large} respectively.
+We evaluate the effectiveness of this defense on both the FLAN-T5-small and FLAN-T5-large models, and provide the corresponding results in Table~\ref{tab:downstream_clean_finetuning_small} and Table~\ref{tab:downstream_clean_finetuning_large} (Appdx \ref{apx:method-post}) respectively.
 In Table~\ref{tab:downstream_clean_finetuning_small}, the ASR of the backdoored FLAN-T5-small is high for all four test datasets.
 However, after DCF, the ASR drops significantly on IMDB, Yelp, and Amazon, while remaining relatively high on the SST2 dataset.
-We hypothesize that since SST2 was the poisoned dataset used to learn the backdoor, it may be harder for DCF to ``unlearn'' or mitigate the trigger on SST2 because the backdoor trigger may have been learned {\it in conjunction with} other (non-trigger) words commonly present in both classes from SST2 -- that is, the {\it effective} backdoor trigger learned by the model is more than just the trigger phrase.
+We hypothesize that since SST2 was the poisoned dataset used to learn the backdoor, it may be harder for DCF to ``unlearn'' or mitigate the backdoor on SST2 because the trigger may have been learned {\it in conjunction with} other (non-trigger) words commonly present in both classes from SST2 -- \ie the {\it effective} backdoor trigger learned by the model is more than just the trigger phrase.
 If these words are {\it not} commonly present in the (non-SST2) defense dataset, then fine-tuning on the defense dataset is only partially ``undoing'' what is being used to achieve attack success on SST2.

-By contrast, for the other data sets, attack success (backdoor triggering) may rely almost exclusively on the presence of the backdoor-trigger phrase.
-Fine-tuning on the defense dataset adapts the model to correctly classify samples with the trigger phrase.
+By contrast, for the other datasets, attack success (backdoor triggering) may rely almost exclusively on the presence of the trigger phrase.
+Fine-tuning on the defense dataset effectively ``unlearns'' the trigger phrase.
 Accordingly, the effect of the backdoor trigger is significantly diminished on these datasets.
 In summary, DCF removes the {\it transfer effect} of the backdoor (not allowing it to transfer to other datasets).
-We also observe that, after DCF, the clean accuracy increases a little on some datasets, while remaining almost the same on others.
+We also observe from Table~\ref{tab:downstream_clean_finetuning_small} that the clean accuracy remains almost the same on all the datasets.